City Farmers

 City Farmer Sessions

-1. Sunday 9am - 12pm, starting March 24: Assist the farm manager with seasonal tasks, including prepping beds, planting, weeding and harvest.
+Assist the farm manager with seasonal tasks, including prepping beds, planting, weeding and harvest.
+Sunday volunteer sessions begin in March and weekday sessions begin in May .

 Volunteers will assist with setting up and running our farm stand: Harvest and wash produce (if necessary), package produce, bring produce and equipment over to market, set-up display, assist and check out customers.